Singam

 Singam is a 2010 Indian Tamil-language action film written and directed by Hari.
-Produced by K. E. Gnanavel Raja's Studio Green and Reliance BIG Entertainment, and distributed by Sun Pictures, it is the first installment in the Singam film series.
-The film stars Suriya in the main lead role, alongside Anushka Shetty, Prakash Raj, and Vivek.
+Produced by K. E. Gnanavel Raja's Studio Green and Reliance BIG Entertainment, and distributed by Sun Pictures, it is the first instalment in the Singam film series.
+The film stars Suriya in the lead role, alongside Anushka Shetty, Prakash Raj, and Vivek.
+It was Suriya's 25th film as the lead actor.

-Singam was released on 28 May 2010 and became the third highest-grossing Tamil film at the time, only behind Sivaji: The Boss and Dasavathaaram.
+Singam was released on 28 May 2010 and grossed around ₹90 crore worldwide.
 It was remade in Kannada as Kempe Gowda, in Hindi as Singham, in Bengali as Shotru, and in Punjabi as Singham.
-It was followed by the sequels titled Singam II and Si3.
+The film was followed by two sequels titled Singam II (2013) and Si3 (2017).